Steven Biegler: Priesthood

 In 2009, Biegler resumed his work on the college of consultors and the, presbyteral council.
-He gave up his chaplain and pastoral assignments in 2010 to serve for one year as diocesan administrator after the departure of Bishop Blase J. Cupich.
+He gave up his chaplaincy and pastoral assignments in 2010 to serve for one year as diocesan administrator after the departure of Bishop Blase J. Cupich.
 With the installation of a new bishop, Biegler was appointed pastor of Our Lady of the Black Hills Parish in Piedmont, South Dakota.
-He was named vicar general for the diocese in 2013.
-He was moved from Our Lady in 2015 to become pastor of Cathedral of Our Lady of Perpetual Help Parish and of St. Michael Parish.
+Bishop Robert Gruss named Biegler as vicar general for the diocese in 2013.
+He was moved from Our Lady in 2015 to become pastor of the Cathedral of Our Lady of Perpetual Help Parish and of St. Michael Parish.

 Bishop of Cheyenne

-Pope Francis appointed Biegler to be the ninth bishop of the Diocese of Cheyenne on March 16, 2017.
-On June 5, 2017, Biegler was consecrated during an installation mass with Archbishop Samuel J. Aquila as consecrator.
+Pope Francis appointed Biegler as the ninth bishop of Cheyenne on March 16, 2017.
+On June 5, 2017, Biegler was consecrated during an installation mass at the Cheyenne Civic Center in Cheyenne.
+Archbishop Samuel J. Aquila was his consecrator, with Gruss and Bishop Paul D. Etienne serving as co-consecrators.
 Biegler is a member of the Jesus Caritas, a fraternal organization for priests.

-In 2019, Biegler announced that Bishop Emeritus Joseph Hart, a former bishop of Cheyenne, was being investigated by the Congregation for the Doctrine of the Faith at the Vatican for allegations of sexual abuse of minors.
-Hart denied all the accusations.
+Soon after taking office, Biegler ordered the diocese to reexamine sexual abuse allegations against Bishop Emeritus Joseph Hart, a former bishop of Cheyenne.
+In 2019, Biegler announced that the Congregation for the Doctrine of the Faith at the Vatican was investigating Hart, who denied all the accusations.
 In 2021, the Congregation exonerated Hart of several charges and said it had insufficient evidence to prove several others.
-It reprimanded Hart for bad decision making.
+However, it reprimanded Hart for bad decision-making.
 Local prosecutors declined to indict Hart on any crimes.
 After the Congregation's decision, Biegler stated that he believed the victims.